padak/crewai_demo/README.md

 6. Added HITL functionality to allow human feedback on generated content
 7. Created webhook notifications for real-time status updates
 8. Unified client interface in a single `api_client.py` file
+9. Support for both OpenRouter and Azure OpenAI as LLM providers

 The application now follows CrewAI's recommended structure and terminology, making it more maintainable and aligned with best practices.